-With a staggering 226,917 square miles of island to be discovered, Madagascar is a traveller’s dream.
-With 5% of all known animals and plant species native to and residing on this island, Madagascar has the ability to stun your mind with its wondrous creatures, from vivid frogs and sea turtles, to kaleidoscopic chameleons and several species of shark, not to mention its pretty flora and fauna covering the island.
+Located in the Indian Ocean and with a staggering 226,917 square miles of island to be discovered, Madagascar is a traveller’s dream.
+With 5% of all known animals and plant species native to and residing on this island, Madagascar can stun your mind with its wondrous creatures, from vivid frogs and sea turtles to kaleidoscopic chameleons and several species of shark, not to mention the pretty flora and fauna covering the island.

 Largely under-developed, the roads can be a challenge, however they can make for an exciting and exhilarating ride if you don’t mind a few bumps!
 With national parks offering a multitude of landscapes and nature, you can choose whether to be enthralled by the island’s Lemurs or witness the beauty of the cascading waterfalls, natural pools and breath taking canyons.

 The region of Nosy Be is a paradise for those wanting beach relaxation and water excitement.
 Here there are many water activities to excite the adrenaline enthusiasts and white sandy beaches perfect for those looking to bask in the sunshine.